Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 * Adaptation of the Universal Viewer config

-To customize the configuration of the plugin, create a directory `universal-folder` in your theme and copy the file `plugins/UniversalViewer/views/public/universal-viewer/config.json` inside it: `themes/My_Theme/universal-viewer/config.json`.
+To customize the configuration of the plugin, create a directory `universal-viewer` in your theme and copy the file `plugins/UniversalViewer/views/public/universal-viewer/config.json` inside it: `themes/My_Theme/universal-viewer/config.json`.